nuggxyz/legal/nuggft/bug-bounty.md

 # Scope

-The scope of the Program will initially be limited to high severity bugs in Uniswap&#39;s core contracts.
+The scope of the Program will initially be limited to high severity bugs in nuggft&#39;s [core contracts](https://github.com/nuggxyz/nuggft-core).
 Any bug found that would result in draining reserve funds is considered in scope.

 The following are not within the scope of the Program:

 - The example contracts and the contracts in the test folder for the Periphery Contracts link set forth above;
 - Any contract removed from the list of contracts in the Periphery Contracts link set forth above (such list may change from time to time without notice);
-- Bugs in any third party contract or platform that interacts with Uniswap V3;
+- Bugs in any third party contract or platform that interacts with nuggft V1;
-- Vulnerabilities already reported and/or discovered in contracts built by third parties on Uniswap V3; and
+- Vulnerabilities already reported and/or discovered in contracts built by third parties on nuggft V1; and
 - Any already-reported bugs.

 Vulnerabilities contingent upon the occurrence of any of the following also are outside the scope of this Program: